Skip to main content

 • [outbound_http] owns HTTP-backed outbound delivery such as webhook-style and workplace send surfaces

-• [tools.browser] owns built-in browser enablement and local session limits
+• [tools.browser] owns built-in browse enablement and local session limits

-• [tools.web] owns built-in web fetch and the outbound trust boundary used by built-in browser requests
+• [tools.web] owns built-in web fetch and the outbound trust boundary used by built-in browse requests

 That is why “just set one flag” is often the wrong operator advice.